 Did you know that as part of our Compassion In Crisis interactive workshops and performances we offer a special workshop telling the story of The Windrush and the lives of the individuals who came over to Britain to support the rebuilding of the country after the Second World War.
+Please watch our short film with Installation created by the students at Cleeve Meadow School.

 We were back at Cleeve Meadow School for Black History Month and worked with the fantastic Year 7's alongside wonderful actress Gabriella Shillingford who told the true story of her grandmother Zelie.